YahiaElTai/becoming-a-frontend-developer/README.md

 🔥 **Backend developers**

-are responsible for creating and maintaining the entire back end of a web application.
+create and maintain the entire back end of a web application.
 This includes the core application logic, databases, data and application integration, API, and other back end processes.

-🔥 **Fullstack developer**
+🔥 **Fullstack developers**

-is someone who knows both frontend and backend development.
+Frontend + backend = fullstack developer

 > The easiest way to get into the tech industry is frontend which is what this guide suggests and then once.

-you advance in your career you can choose to stay on the frontend, move to the backend or become a full-stack developer.
+As you advance in your career, you can choose to stay on the frontend, move to the backend or become a full-stack developer.

 ### How to use this guide